makleczy/RoostRingSearch/README.md

 import RoostRingSearch as rrs
 ```

 and you should be all set!
-You may see some deprecation warnings, but that's okay.

 If you're following along with the code in this readme, you'll also need to run